n8n-io/n8n-docs/docs/courses/level-one/chapter-2.md

 ## 4. Execute the node

-Now, click on the *Execute Node* button in the top right corner of the node window.
+Click on the *Execute Node* button in the top right corner of the node window.
 You should see 10 results in *Table* view.

 <figure><img src="./images/chapter-one/Hacker-news-table.png" alt="Results in Table view for the Hacker News node" style="width:100%"><figcaption align = "center"><i>Results in Table view for the Hacker News node</i></figcaption></figure>

 ## Node executions

 ::: tip 📖 Node execution
-A node execution represents a run of that node, to retrieve the specified data.
+A node execution represents a run of that node to retrieve the specified data.
 :::

-If a node executed successfully, a small green circle with a number inside will appear on top of the node.
+If a node executed successfully a small green circle with a number inside will appear on top of the node.

 <figure><img src="./images/chapter-one/Hacker-news-success.png" alt="Successfully executed workflow" style="width:100%"><figcaption align = "center"><i>Successfully executed workflow</i></figcaption></figure>